 Now that I’ve listed the best tomatoes for sauce, let me take a moment to list some important tips for making amazing homemade tomato sauce.

-- If you’re not a fan of tomato sauce that tends more toward acidic, there are ways of sweetening the sauce without adding sugar (which is a big no-no in the world of professional chefs).
-Try chopping up a carrot and mixing it into your sauce while it simmers, along with a raw onion.
-True Italian recipes, in fact, have soffritto as the base for tomato sauce, which is a chopped up and sauteed mix of onion, celery, and carrots.
+- If you’re not a fan of tomato sauce that tends more acidic, there are ways of sweetening the sauce without adding sugar (which is a big no-no in the world of professional chefs).
+Try chopping up a carrot and mixing it into your sauce while it simmers, along with raw onion.
+True Italian recipes, in fact, have soffritto as the base for tomato sauce, which is a chopped-up and sauteed mix of onion, celery, and carrots.